slurmulon/gooey/README.md

       Quote and Systems are functionally disabled until Documents are signed or rejected, but changes to Finance Products will re-generate Documents for a Quote.
  - Difficult to synchronize effects and limitations of errors between relevant components
-    * Example: If a Finance Product component experiences a 500 error, ensure that User can no longer access the Quote and, if possible, re-select a new Quote for the User.
+    * Example: If a Finance Product component experiences a 500 error, ensure that User can no longer access the Product and, if more no Product options remain, clear out the page and re-select a new Quote for the User.

 ## Architecture